guglielmino/s6-gateway-svc/README.md

         npm run test:e2e  # Run end2end test
         npm run clean     # Clean the dist folder npm run dev       # Run in dev (using nodemon)

+## Installation

+### Prerequisites

+Before installing the Application gateway follow pre-requisites must be met:

+* NodeJS >= 8.1.x
+* Pm2 (`npm install -g pm2`)

+Application default installation folder is `/opt/s6-gateway-app`, if it doen't exist must be created

+### Environment variables

+Application update and deployment is managed by an update shell script.
+This script needs some environment variables to work properly, these have to be defined before running the script itself.

+* SUB_KEY="PubNub subscription key for the 'update' channel, used to wait for update event"
+* GITLAB_PRIVATE_TOKEN="GitLab token for downloading release package"
+* GITLAB_GROUP="sGitLab group name the project belongs to"
+* GITLAB_PROJECT="GitLab project name"
+* GITLAB_JOBNAME="GitLab pipeline job name used to build the release"
+* DEST_RELEASE_PATH="Path where to deploy the application (default `/opt/s6-gateway-app`)

+In Ubuntu OS system wide environment variables can be set in `/etc/environment`, this file is read at system boot but can be force read with `source /etc/environment`

+### Installation

+To install the application download the `update.sh` from GitLab project repository and run it as below:

+`. ./update.sh -p`